Seattle Times staff picks for Seahawks at Lions in Week 2

 Larry Stone (0-1)

 Lions 27, Seahawks 20: I’d expect a much better effort from the Seahawks — it couldn’t be much worse — but it won’t be enough against a good Lions team playing in front of a rabid home crowd.
-Especially not with both starting tackles missing for Seattle
+Especially not with both starting tackles missing for Seattle.

 Matt Calkins (0-1)